fantastic001/VertexVoyage/doc/Seminar1/paper.md

 <!-- lfm threshold = 1 -->

 When vertices are partitioned randomly where each partition is selected with equal probability, the results indicate a significant drop in F1 scores compared to community-aware partitioning methods.
-The results are shown in the following table:
+The results are shown in the Table 10:

 | Network | F1 score on 4 nodes |
 |---------|---------------------|